Don't let your school succumb!

 Marketing Efforts without a Plan

 It all worked out okay.
 We all learned a ton that year and our enrollment numbers were good.
 But did we need to do quite so many activities, outreach events and press releases?
 How much time was wasted?
 Luckily in successive years we worked a lot smarter, using a plan and constantly evaluating.
 We also focused on retaining the families we currently had, which was huge.
+Retention is vital to any school's success, and it was good we realized that!

 If you and your school are at the infancy of marketing and/or experiencing a similar anxiety-induced frenzy, stop and take a breath.